trueos/sysadm-docs/client_handbook/sysadmclient.rst

 which boot environment is selected at system boot.

 To view, manage, and create boot environments using the |sysadm|
-graphical client, go to
-:menuselection:`Local System --> System Management --> Boot Environment Manager`.
+graphical client, open the client and navigate to the :guilabel:`Boot Environment Manager` from :menuselection:`Local System --> System Management`.
-In the example shown in :numref:`Figure %s <be1>`, there is a highlighted entry named *initial* which represents the original |trueos|
+:numref:`Figure %s <be1>` shows an example where there is a highlighted entry named :guilabel:`initial` representing the original |trueos|
 installation.

 .. _be1: